-Figure 2: Images of experimental devices a) - c) and illustration of the applied methodology used for hydraulic fracture aperture determination d) - f). a) Flow-through apparatus; b) portable transient-airflow permeameter ("TinyPerm 3"); c) microscope camera; d) steady-state flow test with a) to determine hydraulic aperture based on the "cubic law"; e) hydraulic aperture measured with b) by transient air withdrawal from the rock sample to the vacuum syringe; f) 2D mechanical aperture profile observed with c).
+Figure 2: Images of experimental devices a) - c) and illustration of the applied methods used for the hydraulic fracture aperture measurements d) - f). a Flow-through apparatus; b portable transient-airflow permeameter ("TinyPerm 3"); c microscope camera; d steady-state flow test with a to determine hydraulic aperture based on the "cubic law"; e hydraulic aperture measured with e by transient air withdrawal from the rock sample to the vacuum syringe; e 2D mechanical aperture profile observed with e0.